.......Conclusion

 "Hold on," I called down to him.
 "Stay right there.

-I grabbed the house keys and went downstairs, making sure that I locked the front door behind me.
-When I circled to the back yard, the old man was still there.
+I grabbed the house keys and went downstairs, locking the front door behind me.
+The old man was still there when I circled to the backyard.
 "Here," I handed him a flashlight from my pocket and turned on the one I already had in my other hand.
-"Iʻll help you."
+"Iʻll help you," I said.

 "Iʻm Radha," he smiled and bowed to me.

-"Kaipo," With both hands, I took his one in mine and held it firmly.
-"Letʻs start on opposite ends of the hedge and meet in the middle?"
+"Kaipo," I took his one in mine and held it firmly with both hands.
+"Let's start on opposite ends of the hedge and meet in the middle?"

 We did precisely that, and Radha found the checkerboard halfway to the middle where we were to meet.
 "Here," he exclaimed as he reached down.
-I walked over to him and he raised it to his chest so that I could see it.
-"Iʻve found it!"
+I walked over to him, and he raised the board to his chest so that I could see it.
+"I've found it!"

 "Not just any kind of stone," Radha replied.
 "Moonstone."